nf-core/eager/docs/usage.md

 #### `--udg_type`

-Defines whether Uracil-DNA glycosylase (UDG) treatment was used to repair DNA damage on the sequencing libraries.
+Defines whether Uracil-DNA glycosylase (UDG) treatment was used to remove DNA damage on the sequencing libraries.

 Specify `'none'` if no treatment was performed.
 If you have partial UDG treated data ([Rohland et al 2016](http://dx.doi.org/10.1098/rstb.2013.0624)), specify `'half'`.
 If you have complete UDG treated data ([Briggs et al. 2010](https://doi.org/10.1093/nar/gkp1163)), specify `'full'`.
 When also using PMDtools `'half'` will use a different model for DNA damage assessment in PMDTools.
 Specify the parameter with `'full'` and the PMDtools DNA damage assessment will use CpG context only.
 Default: `'none'`.